SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Timeline_component.md

 ## Zooming and panning

+To manipulate the timeline component in read mode, follow these instructions:

+- Adjusting the displayed time range:

-- To **zoom in** on the timeline component and adjust the displayed time range, press CTRL while scrolling up.
-To zoom out, press CTRL while scrolling down.
+  - To **zoom in** on the timeline component, press CTRL while scrolling up.

+  - To **zoom out**, press CTRL while scrolling down.

   > [!NOTE]
   > The component has a minimum time range of 5 milliseconds and a maximum of 10 years, setting the zoom limit<!--RN 35620-->.

 - To **move left or right** across the timeline component, click the timeline and drag your mouse.

-- If the number of events exceeds the size of the component, a scrollbar becomes visible when you hover over the component, allowing you to **navigate up or down** through the events.
+- If the number of events exceeds the size of the component, a scrollbar appears when you hover over the component, allowing you to **navigate up or down** through the events.

+> [!NOTE]
+> When visualized on a mobile device<!--RN 35619-->:
+>
+> - You can zoom in on the component by placing your thumb and index finger tips together on the screen and moving them apart.
+To zoom out, use a pinching motion, starting with your fingers apart and bringing them together.
+> - You can move left or right by sliding one finger across the component.